State-dependent Delay Differential Equations on $H^1$: Solution theory for state-dependent delay equations

-\begin{rem} (a) By the Sobolev embedding theorem, any solution of \eqref{eq:sdd} is continuous.
-This, however, does not require the derivative of $x$ to be continuous---even if $x$ solves the equation.
+\begin{rem} (a) By the Sobolev embedding theorem, any { $x \in H^1(-h,T;\R^n)$} is continuous.
+This, however, does not require the derivative of $x$ to be continuous---even if $x$ is solution of \eqref{eq:sdd}.
 This has the following effect: the continuity of $t\mapsto \tau_t x$ as an $L_2$ (or $H^1$)-valued function (see Proposition \ref{prop:pre-h-cont}) forces the right-hand side of \eqref{eq:sdd} to be continuous in $t$.
 Thus, as $t\to0+$, the right-hand side converges to $g(0,\phi(0),\phi(r(\phi))$; the left-hand side does also converge; the limit, however, is $x'(0+)$ and is \emph{a priori unrelated} to $\phi'$.
 Therefore, $\phi$ does not `see' the solution manifold.
 As a consequence, in Theorem \ref{thm:wp} there is no restriction on the initial value other than its (bounded) weak differentiability.
 In particular, the solution manifold is not needed for the formulation of the theorem.